jfilak/sapcli/doc/commands/startrfc.md

 * _JSON\_PARAMETERS_ the call paremeters in the form of JSON object serialized into string; if - , then JSON string is read from standard input

+* -I | --integer:  allows you to pass a numeric parameter of the executed RFC Function Module as a command line parameter.
+The value will overwrite value provided in JSON\_PARAMETERS or will be added if the parameter is not in present JSON\_PARAMETERS

+* -S | --string:  allows you to pass a text parameter of the executed RFC Function Module as a command line parameter.
+The value will overwrite value provided in JSON\_PARAMETERS or will be added if the parameter is not in present JSON\_PARAMETERS

+* -F | --file:  allows you to pass a binary parameter of the executed RFC Function Module as a command line parameter.
+The value path is used to open a file and its contents will be used as value of the RFC param.

 ## Example: human readable output of STFC\_CONNECTION